 LIBRE—Linking Immigrants to Benefits, Resources & Education—was born out of the need to help immigrant families achieve stability.
-Many immigrants do not apply for government benefits because they are concerned about the public charge rule, which can affect their immigration options.
-LIBRE helps our immigrant community navigate these concerns, educates them about safety net services available, and links them to specific agencies in their communities to assist them with the enrollment process.
+Many immigrants do not apply for government benefits because they are concerned about the public charge rule affecting their immigration options.
+LIBRE’s partner organizations help our immigrant community navigate these concerns, educate them about safety net services available, and link them to specific agencies in their communities to assist them with the enrollment process.

 Nuestra Casa’s Promotoras work hard to educate and engage families who have questions about benefits.
 Our Promotoras then refer families to our partners for more direct support.

 How LIBRE Can Help You & Your Family

 Get Help Applying for Benefits

 As one of LIBRE’s assistor sites, Nuestra Casa can help families and individuals apply for public benefits.
 Contact us at (650) 330-7472 for help applying for Medi-Cal and CalFresh/Food Stamps.
 We can refer you to other organizations for legal assistance and to apply for other benefits like CalWORKs, CAPI, Unemployment, State Disability, and Social Security.
 We can help you determine if you meet all of the eligibility requirements and help you apply, but Nuestra Casa does not provide legal advice or representation.
 Click here for more information.

 Get Immigration Representation & Assistance

 LIBRE also provides limited immigration representation and assistance, including consultations and assistance with VAWA, U VISA, and SIJS for children under 21 who qualify.
 Legal Aid of San Mateo County is our lead partner for this initiative.
 A designated LIBRE attorney can be reached if community members have legal questions regarding their benefits.
 Call (650) 517-8936 to schedule an appointment.